Fortnite-API/py-wrapper/docs/migrating.rst

 - :class:`fortnite_api.TimeWindow`: An enum that represents the time window for which to fetch BR stats.
 This is used as a parameter when fetching BR stats.

 - :class:`fortnite_api.StatsImageType`: An enum that represents which type of battle royale statistics image type should be returned from the API when fetching BR stats.
 This is used as a parameter when fetching BR stats.

-- :class:`fortnite_api.CreatorCodeStatus`: An enum that represents if a creator code is active or not.
-This is used in a :class:`~fortnite_api.CreatorCode` object.

 - :class:`fortnite_api.BannerIntensity`: An enum that represents the intensity of a banner color.
 This is used in the :class:`~fortnite_api.ShopEntryBanner` class to represent the intensity of a banner color.